phoebeelimdink/HTAdemo/_application-guidelines/change-of-hotel-name.md

 2. Please submit all the following documents as attachments together with the online application.

    * **ACRA business profile** of the hotel name (if applicable)
-   * **Copy of the advertisement in one English newspaper**, for e.g. Straits Times.
-Section 9 of the Hotels Licensing Regulations requires the applicant to advertise within two weeks of the date of the online application.
-The advertisement must be in the format of a Notice.
-The application will be processed if there are no objections from the public within fourteen (14) days of the advertisement date.
+   * **Copy of the advertisement according to the Notice template in PDF format**.
+The electronic notice ("e-notice") will  typically be published on the HLB website within 3 working days from the date in which the e-notice is submitted with complete information to the Board.

    ### **Approval Process**

-3. The application will be processed if there are no objections from the public within fourteen (14) days of the advertisement date.
+3. Any notice of objection lodged with HLB within two weeks of the advertisement will be taken into account in the assessment of the application for a Certificate of Registration.

 4. Processing of the application will take a minimum of two weeks following fourteen (14) days from the date of advertisements.